 Free Web Host Review

 For some time I was constantly looking for additional webspace.
-Paid hosting is not always good for a site with high traffic because the bigger the customer sites become, the fewer free traffic they are conceded.
+Paid hosting is not always good for a site with high traffic because the bigger the customer sites become, the less free traffic they are conceded.
 One solution is to find a free web host, but that's much more difficult than one might think.

 Here are reviews of some free webspace providers that I checked out.
 In some cases I had to register until I was told or could notice what I actually get and especially what restrictions the free account had.
 Note that for beginners free page building tools, which I didn't test because I don't need them, may be of some importance too.
-Therefore it is possible that some hosts I don't like because of their restrictions may be recommendable though.
+Therefore it is possible that some hosts I don't like because of their HTML code restrictions may be recommendable though.
 Sorry for the long annotation list, it just didn't fit all into the table.

 Everything listed was either directly tested by me (most notably the possibility of image linking) or reported to me by others, or it was taken from the descriptions on the host's website.
 Please note that their conditions are subject to change very often.
 I don't take any responsibility for the correctness of the information given here.

 Update notice The table below is recent as of early 2003.
 Since I can't use free web hosting any longer and I don't have the time to check out such offers, there will be no updates in the foreseeable future.
 With web hosts like Tripod recently doing despicable things like inserting huge blinking "You have won" messages into member pages, free web hosting is no longer an option for reputable websites anyway.
-I have removed Homestead, NBCi and The Globe from the list who closed their free hosting.
+I have removed Homestead, NBCi and The Globe from the list, who closed their free hosting.
 Considering that these used to be the worst hosts anyway, it is no big loss.
 Exit.Mytoday is gone without a trace.

 |Name||Member URL||Space||Best ad option||Any editor||FTP access||Traffic limit||Download size limit||Hotlinks||File type restriction||Upgrades